 Noise by Part of West Peoria

 Average noise levels for West Peoria residents, grouped by direction from the center of West Peoria.
-Eastern West Peoria carries the highest population-weighted average; Northern West Peoria carries the lowest.
-Just 15% of residents in Northern West Peoria live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern West Peoria.
+The highest population-weighted average is in western West Peoria; the lowest is in northern West Peoria, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central West Peoria